What programming language should you use with the Raspberry Pi?

 Because what doesn’t kill you makes you stronger.

-Most projects can be achieved with Python as well as C/C++.
-The availability of libraries for the two languages are also widespread and you’re unlikely to get bottlenecked by the lack of a library.
+Most projects can be achieved with Python as well as C or C++.
+The availability of libraries for the three languages are also widespread and you’re unlikely to get bottlenecked by the lack of a library.

 How tenacious are you?

-For example, in C/C++, you’ll have to manage your memory.
+For example, in C and C++, you’ll have to manage your memory.
 You’ll also need to think about what kind of data type to assign a variable.
 It can get tedious if you are not aware of the implications of the pros and cons of choosing a type.

-For example, if you want to assign an integer in C/C++, you will have to decide if you want:
+For example, if you want to assign an integer in C and C++, you will have to decide if you want:

 - unsigned char